-8.12 Poppleton Garden Centre is extremely well supported by local people and visitors to York.
+8.13 The current E2 site is a garden centre/nursery and is extremely well supported by local people and visitors to York.
 The premises have been a garden centre for over 30 years and although ownership has changed, only sympathetic expansion has taken place.
 It still has the original open and green format.
-It would
+It would be the wish of local residents that it is retained in its present format and situation.
+It has been sympathically landscaped and adds to the rural setting.

-- 8.13 Poppleton Garden Centre is adjacent to the new Park and Ride provision known as Poppleton Bar which provides a regular bus service to the centre of the City.
+8.14 E2 is adjacent to the new Park and Ride provision known as Poppleton Bar which provides a regular bus service to the centre of the City.
 The Poppleton Bar Park and Ride Site was built on green belt land and village common land.
 The Village has accepted this development as a means of reducing congestion from cars to the city.
-For the most part the buses are electrically powered thus reducing emissions in the rural environment. - 8.14 The landscaping around the Park and Ride Scheme as currently provided is insufficient to screen the area adequately.
-It is hoped that the birdlife and other wild life will return in the future when the habitat is suitable. - 8.15 The Garden Centre site failed the criteria for housing as it is considered to be in the general extent of the Green Belt as identified in 2005, has poor access to schools, shops and amenities, and would create an isolated community with access to the village over a busy main road thus making it dangerous for children to access secondary and primary schooling.
+For the most part the buses are electrically powered thus reducing emissions in the rural environment.

+8.15 The landscaping around the Park and Ride Scheme as currently provided is insufficient to screen the area adequately.
+It is hoped that the birdlife and other wild life will return in the future when the habitat is suitable.

+8.16 The Garden Centre site failed the criteria for housing as it is considered to be in the Green Belt, has poor access to schools, shops and amenities, and would create an isolated community with access to the village over a busy main road thus making it dangerous for children to access to secondary and primary schooling.